 - Should follow traditional design and the preferred building material should be a good quality, chosen to blend with the character of the neighbouring buildings. - Extensions must be in keeping with the original building and building materials should complement the age of the building. - The height of new development (including extensions) should be restricted to two storeys.
 This still permits loft extensions, providing they do not increase the height of the existing property. - The existing roofline should be respected. - Sources of alternative energy, such as solar panels, should be sympathetically installed so as not to damage the architectural integrity of the locality.
 Gardens and open spaces between buildings contribute to the rural charm of the villages and should be retained. - Adequate off-street parking should be included in all new development and extensions should not be to the detriment of existing arrangements. - New developments should install services such as electricity and telephone cabling underground.
-Satellite dishes should be located discreetly to avoid front elevations.
-They should also maintain informal building lines, front gardens and wide verges. - Full consideration to be given to surface water drainage to avoid adverse impacts on an already stretched system (see RwK 09).
+In so far as planning permission is required, Satellite dishes should be located discreetly to avoid front elevations.
+They should also maintain informal building lines, front gardens and wide verges.